-After entering through the lion's paw entrance begins the second ascend and climbing the old stairway, one finds a few decades old iron ladders and an iron platform with railings to reach the major part up to the summit.
+After entering through the lion's paw entrance begins the second ascend of the rock climb in the old stairway.
+One finds a few decades old iron ladders and an iron platform with railings to reach the major part up to the summit.
 These Sigiriya Rock steps are anchored to the Rock surface and the visitor gets a birds eye view on the surrounding areas of the Rock.
 The final climb is again from an ancient stairway taking the visitor to the uppermost section of the Rock.

 On the Summit of the Sigiriya Rock was the Citadel in the 5th Century AD.
 The terrain on the summit ranges to around 1.5 hectares [ about 3.5 acres ].The layout of the palace and the landscaped gardens on several terraces can be seen on the summit.
 It is said to be that the palace constructions must have mainly done out of timber unlike in other ancient places where the doorways etc. were made out of granite.
 A large pool of the dimensions 90 feet x 68 feet made by cutting out the rock .
 There are also few smaller ponds made using brick.
 The foundations of earlier buildings are still intact so the complete plan of the palace can be seen even today.

-These fascinating views were able to capture during the descend from the rock summit.
+These fascinating views were able to capture during the descend from the Sigiriya Rock Fortress summit.
 The people who worked on this rock surface at this height cutting the rock and building structures in earlier times must have been superior with engineering skills and also would not have been faint hearted indeed .

 Coming down from the Lion's paw terrace, takes you down to the rock base through a separate route starting from the end of the Mirror Wall passage.The depression of the rock where the frescoes are and the outside of the mirror wall can be seen with details here.

-The terraced garden is accessed at last and the natural surrounding with rock boulders and caves are found in the return journey.
+The terraced garden of Sigiriya Rock Fortress is accessed at last and the natural surrounding with rock boulders and caves are found in the return journey.
 There are several caves , which have ceiling paintings done at the rock base.